 You can connect any mailbox to your Onpipeline account.
+Email Sync feature is compatible with all major email providers.

 Just go to Settings / Email and enter your credentials to connect

-- IMAP account (reads emails)
+- IMAP account (read)

-- SMTP account (sends email)
+- SMTP account (send)

 At user level you can configure your “personal email”, if you are an Admin you may add one email account (IMAP+SMTP) for each Team.
 The system can work only with a team email if you don’t want to use personal emails.
 Each users in the Team will be able to read and write form the Team’s email.
 You are always free to use both personal emails and team emails.